mspathy/BasicWeatherApp/README.md

 ## Future Enhancements
-This is a simple webapp, This can be made as a Hybrid Application Proper error handlig with the proper alert/error messages UI Ehancemet : Rich & Appealing UI
+1.This is a simple webapp, This can be made as a Hybrid Application 2.Proper error handlig with the proper alert/error messages 3.UI Ehancemet : Rich & Appealing UI
-Add geo location API support to get the weather information of current city/place.
+4.Add geo location API support to get the weather information of current city/place.
-Multi-Language support
+5.Multi-Language support
-Pass city/place name as a query string so that this application can be integrated with other system.
+6.Pass city/place name as a query string so that this application can be integrated with other system.